ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    # mount -t nfs -o nfsvers=3 nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt
    ```

-   The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+   The mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the UI or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
    {:tip}